danahynes/APOD-Linux/README.md

 Originally, this program tried to use *anacron* to run a script once a day.
-But, I could not get the *anacron* code to work, mostly because *anacron* wants to run as root, and all my code (mostly *gsettings*) wants to run as the current user.
+But, I could not get the *anacron* code to work, mostly because *anacron* wants to run as root, and all my code (mostly ~~*gsettings*~~ *set-wallpaper*) wants to run as the current user.
 So I gave up and made it run when a user logs in.
 It then waits 30 seconds for an internet connection, downloads the latest APOD picture, and sets that as the wallpaper.

 The wallpaper may not change based on the following conditions:
 1. You do not have an internet connection.